 Blues Kitchen, Brixton, Shoreditch, and Camden

-Why: Come hang out at the Blues Kitchen (located in Brixton, Shoreditch and Camden) for a hearty dose of American soul food.
+Why: Come hang out at the Blues Kitchen for a hearty dose of American soul food.
 Dine on classic southern dishes such as shrimp jambalaya and beef brisket, and wash it down with a strong bourbon – there are over 100 to choose from.
 Once your stomach has been lined, it’s time for some night train soul tunes or check out the blues gospel for a feel-good Sunday brunch.

 Book now: Blues Kitchen Brixton, Blues Kitchen Shoreditch, Blues Kitchen Camden